polyaxon/polyaxon/site/faq/logs-viewer-is-slow.md

  * Flyout mode
  * Full-view mode

-We recommend using the full-view mode when the logs or dashboards are rendering large amount of data.
+We recommend using the full-view mode when the logs viewer or the dashboard is rendering a large amount of data.